Cephuez/PastProjects/Auto_Parts_Warehouse_Project/4_Final_Auto_Part_Application/ReadMe.txt

 Made some final draft adjustments.
-The following features has been added
+The following features have been added

 1. Cloud Database
     - My app no longer connects to my personal DB